 One effective and commonly used step in the removal of phosphorus is to dose water with ferric chloride.
 And, so seeking increased or upgraded ferric dosing at multiple locations, Wessex Water issued a framework tender call, to which WES Ltd responded.

 The first challenge for WES was to create a dosing system flexible enough to meet all control requirements and other product standards relating to Wessex Water, other water utilities and approved suppliers.
 An aspect essential to the system’s practicality was its size and weight.
 Every detail of the design also had to be weighed up in terms of its cost, to ensure the overall price was competitive.
 Ensuring they were resourceful and efficient with timings due to the potential risks poor weather might impact the project, were crucial considerations too.

 WES established that it was able to answer these challenges and had the necessary equipment and capacity to manufacture, handle and transport units of each size.
 After presenting an outline plant design, its specialists worked closely with Wessex Water’s internal Engineering and Construction project team on developing it to meet their specific operational needs.

 A package for all sites

-Their innovative approach and thinking, resulted in a cost-effective, compact and versatile package.
-Furthermore, its standardised approach, with broad applicability, enabled just two size variants, 5,000 and 10,000 litres, to address the differing circumstances required at a large number of sites.
+Their innovative approach and thinking resulted in a cost-effective, compact and versatile package.
+Furthermore, its standardised approach, with broad applicability, enabled just two size variants, 5,000 and 10,000 litres, to address the different circumstances required at a large number of sites.

 The use of a common rather than bespoke design contributed to the solution’s cost efficiency.
 Further time and expense were saved by fully constructing and testing each package in the controlled conditions at the WES factory in Basingstoke, before delivery, instead of assembling them on site.